EmilyLemonyDrewL/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/README.md

 <h2>Lemony's Vocabulary Cards:</h2>

 <h2>Overview:</h2>
-Lemony's Vocabulary cards allows the user to add vocabulary cards by submitting a form.
+'Lemony's Vocabulary Cards' allows the user to add vocabulary cards by submitting a form.
 The user can delete and update their cards as well.

 <h3>Link to the wireframe:</h3>